djry35/mdc/FishKillUpdated/README.md

 	Name
 		Type: varchar(50)
 		NULLable: no
 		The subcategory for the pollutant awaiting approval.
 Used for autofilling and standardization.
 See ZZZUnapprovedAgencies.
+This is different than the others in that no foreign keys are generated for this table; approval will involve a more manual process.
 	ParentCategory
 		Type: varchar(50)
 		NULLable: no